The Ultimate 6 Core Exercises for Swimmers

 This one might look very easy, but it is good for developing strength in your hip flexors, hamstrings, as well as your lower abdominals.

-You’ll find that doing this exercise will also help you build deadlift strength, an exercise that features prominently in many weight training programs for swimmers.
+You’ll find that doing this exercise will also help you build deadlift strength, one of the key strength training exercises for competitive swimmers.

 You can progress to using weights – either on a bar or holding a plate on your pelvis – and also use a swiss ball or a bench as a variation to the floor.